 Mitchell Technical Institute has in place an ongoing, institution-wide process of planning and outcomes assessment for the purpose of continuous improvement and to provide evidence that the institute is effectively achieving its mission to provide our graduates with skills for success in technical careers.
 At the institutional, program, and course level, we have identified meaningful outcomes for student learning and we are assessing and using the data to improve what we do and how we do it.
 We believe our process, which is guided by a faculty-supported assessment committee, will assist MTI to more fully achieve our mission.

 Each program completed the annual assessment review during the fall semester.
-The results are summarized in the following division reports.
 Program outcomes and assessment reports can be found on the programs' individual web pages.

 MTI has identified six core abilities or institutional learning outcomes that prepare students, regardless of their program of study, to become productive members of the work force and lifelong learners ready to grow within their chosen professions.
 Graduates of Mitchell Technical Institute will be able to:

 - Communicate effectively through both oral and written means

 - Demonstrate a professional attitude and work ethic

 - Apply reasoning and critical thinking to solve problems and seek information